 Monthly Archives: July 2017

 Bordering both rock and blues, with excellent raspy vocals–some variety of rhythms here.
 Play!
-Advertisements

 Alabama-based Americana with soul and rockin’ blues.
 Play!

 You know him already, and he continues to make rockin’ good blues–excellent guitar work!

 Raunchy, hard rocking’, loud blues/ rock, 11th album for this duo.

 21st album from a wonderful blues singer/guitarist–continues the storytelling tradition of the old blues masters singing about life and experiences with wit and grace.
 Play!

 Contemporary works for mixed ensembles, solo, abstract, witty and gracious.
 Play most!